bolshakov/stoplight/README.md

 these are handled elsewhere in your stack and don't represent real failures.
 A good example is `ActiveRecord::RecordNotFound`.

-By default all errors that inherit from StandardError will be caught by stoplight.
-To ignore specific errors add them to the whitelist.

 ``` rb
 light = Stoplight('example-not-found') { User.find(123) }
   .with_whitelisted_errors([ActiveRecord::RecordNotFound])